Licensee Renewal Information

 If the renewal is not postmarked on or before the expiration date, the license is subject to a delinquency fee.
 Your renewal must be processed by the Board before the expiration date in order to avoid it expiring.
 Be sure to send in your renewal to allow sufficient time for processing before your expiration date.
 If your license expires, you may not practice.
 In order to restore an expired license, the licensee must pay all renewal fees and outstanding delinquent fees.

-If your LMFT, LCSW, or LEP license is expired you should be aware of the following:
+If your LCSW, LEP, LMFT, or LPCC license is expired you should be aware of the following:

 - If you are currently practicing, you are practicing with an expired license, which is a violation of law

 - An expired license status is public information